 The Community Colleges Australia (CCA) Western Sydney regional economic development project investigates the contributions that NSW community colleges make to the economic development of that region, and how these contributions can be expanded to improve the region’s development.
 The project aims to ensure that the NSW Government can use the capacity of the NSW community education providers in Western Sydney, supporting economic development and providing new program models and linkages.

-Eleven community education providers currently operate in Greater Western Sydney: The Parramatta College, Macquarie Community College, Nepean Community College, Macarthur Community College, JobQuest, MTC Australia, the Deaf Society, VERTO, Sydney Community College, Bankstown Community College (BCCI), Hornsby Ku-Ring-Gai Community College and St George & Sutherland Community College.
+Thirteen community education providers currently operate in Greater Western Sydney: The Parramatta College, Macquarie Community College, Nepean Community College, Macarthur Community College, JobQuest, MTC Australia, the Deaf Society, VERTO, Sydney Community College, Bankstown Community College (BCCI), Hornsby Ku-Ring-Gai Community College, St George & Sutherland Community College and Jesuit Social Services (Jesuit Community College).
 Together these organisations supply a valuable economic development resource for Western Sydney, a resource that is not yet not fully utilised.
 This project is intended to realise this potential.